 - Size suffixes - can be used in parameters that define size of something (memory buffer, disk file, limit of RAM, etc. ) in bytes.
 "Naked" numbers in that places mean literally size in bytes (octets).
 Size values take suffix

 gfor gigabytes (1g=1024m) and

 - Time suffixes - can be used in parameters defining some time interval values like delays, timeouts, etc. "Naked" values for those parameters usually have documented scale, and you must know if their numbers, say, 100, means '100 seconds' or '100 milliseconds'.
 However instead of guessing you just can write suffixed value and it will be fully determined by it's suffix.
 Time values take suffix

 dfor days and

-index_converter is a tool for converting indexes created with Sphinx/Manticore Search 2.x to Manticore Search 3.x index format.
+index_converter is a tool for converting tables created with Sphinx/Manticore Search 2.x to the Manticore Search 3.x table format.
 The tool can be used in several different ways:

 $ index_converter --config /home/myuser/manticore.conf --all

 $ index_converter --path /var/lib/manticoresearch/data --all

 The new version of the table is written by default in the same folder.
 The previous version's files are saved with the